 Therapy for the body - Specific workouts might assist to develop the forearm muscles.
 To enhance muscle recovery, your therapist may also use ultrasound, ice massage, or muscle-stimulating treatments.

-Brace - Using a brace centred across the back of your forearm may also help ease tennis elbow pain.
+Brace - Using a brace centered across the back of your forearm may also help ease tennis elbow pain.
 This can help to alleviate discomfort by relaxing the muscles and tendons.

 Check the equipment.
 If you play racquet sports, your doctor may recommend that you have your equipment evaluated for a good fit.
 Stiffer racquets and looser-strung racquets may typically lower forearm tension, which means the forearm muscles do not have to work as hard.
 If you use an enormous racquet, switching to a smaller head may help avoid the recurrence of symptoms.

-Arthroscopic surgery Tennis elbow can also be healed using little incisions and microscopic devices.
+Arthroscopic surgery: Tennis elbow can also be treated using little incisions and microscopic devices.
 This is a same-day or outpatient operation, similar to open surgery.

 If you cannot find answers to your queries, please fill out the enquiry form or call the number below.
 We will contact you shortly